Where can I return my container?

 - Receive a retail voucher which can be spent instore or be exchanged for cash at a participating retailer such as Woolworths, Coles or IGA

-- Receive an electronic refund to your registered PayPal account via the myTOMRA app.
+- Receive an e-voucher or an electronic refund to your registered PayPal account via the myTOMRA app.
 For more information about receiving electronic refunds, visit the MyTOMRA website

 - Donate your refund to a charity, school, sports club or community group featured on the Reverse Vending Machine.